-Oftentimes, what you think you’re getting in terms of broadband isn’t what is being delivered to your device.
-While it's often the case that the issue is from your broadband provider, or another fault outside of your control, there are some cases where it's an easy fix to make sure your broadband is working at it's maximum capacity.
-If you’re looking for a new, faster, provider Selectra can help you find the best provider for your needs and lifestyle.
+Often, what you think you’ve signed up for in terms of broadband speed isn’t what’s actually being delivered to your device.
+While it’s often the case that your broadband provider is the issue, there are some cases where it’s an easy fix to get your internet speeds working at maximum capacity.
+If you’re looking for a new, faster, provider, Selectra can help you find the best broadband provider for your needs and lifestyle.

 Congestion of the bandwidth during busy evening hours

 Oftentimes you’ll see ISPs advertise “busy evening hours” as their average download speed for NBN plans.
 During these busy evening hours, more people are using the ISP’s services than during the day, causing slower internet overall.

 Slow broadband during the evening occurs because ISPs purchase a set amount of bandwidth for their customers to use.
 If too many people get on that bandwidth at once, it causes everyone’s internet to slow down.
 This is much in the same way that traffic during rush hour can affect how quickly you get home from work.
 More people on the road, more traffic and slower speeds.

 If an ISP purchases more bandwidth (like making a bigger road) then more people can use it without slowing down.
 The easiest way to fix this is to change internet providers and find a provider with a higher average evening speed.